aconley/pofd_affine/README.md

 ### Branches

 The master branch contains the P(D) code.
 The base branch has only code related to the affine-invariant MCMC.
-Some tests of this code can be found in base_test.

 ### References
 * The original P(D) paper is [Scheuer (1957)](http://dx.doi.org/10.1017/S0305004100032825),